-We have audited the financial statements of Mater Academy St. Cloud, St. Cloud, Florida, as of and for the year ended June 30, 2021, and have issued our report thereon dated September 20, 2021.
+We have audited the financial statements of Mater Academy Preparatory High School, Kissimmee, Florida, as of and for the fiscal year ended June 30, 2021 and have issued our report thereon dated September 20, 2021.

 Auditor's Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.